Anthony-Nolan/Atlas/README_DonorImport.md

 * If the Donor File denotes a *change* to a Donor, then a Donor Update Message is put in the ServiceBusQueue to be processed into the Matching Donor Database.
 * If the Donor File is marked as being part of a "full" upload, then no such Message is Enqueued, and it is expected that a full Donor Refresh will be manually triggered in the near future.

+## Limitations

+The donor import process does not yet fully guarantee ordering of the application of donor update files.
+This means that ATLAS does not officially support processing of two donor files containing *references to the same donor* within a *ten minute window*.

+Multiple updates for a single donor within this window will be applied, but we do not guarantee 100% that they will be applied in the correct order.

+TODO: ATLAS-390: ensure full resilience in donor import ordering process

 ## File Transfer performance

 ### From Dev Machines to Azure Cloud